Cornutum/tcases/tcases-openapi/Using-TestWriter-API.md

 - **Implement the TestCaseWriter lifecycle**

-  A TestCaseWriter class must provide an implementation for all of the abstract [TestCaseWriter lifecycle methods](delegation-to-testcasewriter).
+  A TestCaseWriter class must provide an implementation for all of the abstract [TestCaseWriter lifecycle methods](#delegation-to-testcasewriter).

 - **Use environment variables to customize properties**

-  Properties that are unique to a TestCaseWriter subclass cannot be initialized by the command line.
+  Properties that are unique to a TestCaseWriter implementation cannot be initialized by the command line.
 Instead, such properties must be initialized by the standard constructor.
 To customize these properties at runtime, use well-documented environment variables.

-## TestTarget requirements ##
+### TestTarget requirements ###

 Here are the requirements for implementing a new TestTarget.